LKWLaLa/dancesteps_organizer/NOTES.md

 Want to change id to slug?
 CLEAN UP controller code.
 time marker column?
-Click to watch should open a new window users should only see their videos
+users should only see their videos
 View page to sort by style
 Style controller?